Hamilton Moore

 Hamilton Moore is a Baptist theologian and lecturer.

 Moore holds a Bachelor of Divinity, a Master of Theology, and a PhD.
-In 1990, Moore became Principal and New Testament tutor at the Irish Baptist College in Lisburn, Northern Ireland.
-He is also Adjunct Professor at Emanuel University in Oradea, Romania.
+In 1990, Moore became principal and New Testament tutor at the Irish Baptist College in Lisburn, Northern Ireland.
+He is also an adjunct professor at Emanuel University in Oradea, Romania.
 Prior to that, he worked in pastoral and evangelistic ministry from 1968.